• Skip to primary navigation

 Sports Gear Canadian Souvenirs

-Canada may be a tony country in terms of population, but its population’s love of sports, especially hockey runs deep.
+Canada may be a tiny country in terms of population, but its population’s love of sports, especially hockey runs deep.
 Canadians love to get behind their favourite sports teams and athletes and wearing a hockey jersey is a typically Canadian outfit.
 It makes a great souvenir from Canada to bring home whether for yourself or someone else.
 You can choose a local NHL team like the Toronto Maple Leafs, Montreal Canadians, Calgary Flames or Vancouver Canucks or a Canada hockey jersey representing junior and Olympic athletes.

 If you happen to have Calgary on your itinerary, check out these things to do in Alberta.
 Just do not mention that you might not be a Flames fan!
 Calgarians love their hockey!